vineodd/PIMSim/README.md

       6|and rsp, rsp, t1
       7|st rax, SS:[rsp + 0xffdfff8]|W|D=0x0000000000000000 A=0x04fee18

+3.1.2 PIM Partition methods

+In PC-Based trace input, you can customize your PIM kernal PC (start pc and end pc) in config files.

-There are four input labels are applied to indicate target operation is executed at memory-side:
+In Detailed trace input, there are four input labels are applied to indicate target operation is executed at memory-side:

 a.
 You can use “PIM_Operation” to indicate that this instruction should be executed in memory-side units, like this :